IgniteUI/igniteui-docfx/en/components/combo.md

 );
 ```

 The [IgxComboComponent]({environment:angularApiUrl}/classes/igxcombocomponent.html) uses the [IgxDropDownComponent]({environment:angularApiUrl}/classes/igxdropdowncomponent.html) internally as an item container.
 It also includes the [IgxInputGroup]({environment:angularApiUrl}/classes/igxinputgroupcomponent.html) and the [IgxCheckbox]({environment:angularApiUrl}/classes/igxcheckboxcomponent.html) components.
-Creating new themes, that extend these components' themes, and scoping them under the respective classes will let's you change the combobox styles:
+Creating new themes, that extend these components' themes, and scoping them under the respective classes will let you change the combobox styles:

 ```scss
 $custom-drop-down-theme: igx-drop-down-theme(